 When asynchronous communication is misused

 Somewhere along the line, asynchronous tools like email started to be treated more synchronously, with many people feeling obligated to respond to messages and notifications as immediately as if they’d received a phone call.
 Bosses came to expect it.
 And employees responded by doing it more and more.
-After all, what better way to show the boss or client you’re always ‘on’, alert, and available to fix issues right away?
+After all, what better way to show the boss or client you’re committed than by being available to fix issues right away?

-Obviously, if an email is about a timely matter, then a fast reply is great.
-But always providing an immediate response doesn’t just make you look a little like you a little too much spare time on your hands, it also lowers your focus throughout the day, which puts a damper on your ability to work effectively.
+If an email is about a timely matter, then a fast reply is appropriate.
+But always providing an immediate response doesn’t just make you look like you have a little too much spare time on your hands, it also lowers your focus throughout the day, which puts a damper on your ability to work effectively.

 In fact, reports show employees are interrupted around 12 times an hour, and it takes, on average, 25 minutes to recover from a distraction.
 When you crunch the numbers, the benefits of respecting truly asynchronous communication become obvious: it allows workers to reduce interruptions, stay focused, and ultimately be more productive.

-If you’re really worried your boss will think you’re ignoring everyone, just give them a heads-up beforehand, or set up a kind of ‘out of office’ response status email.
+If you’re really worried your boss will think you’re ignoring people, just give them a heads-up beforehand, or set up a kind of ‘out of office’ response status email.
 Here’s a handy template:

 Due to high workload, I’m currently checking and responding to email at [time] and [time] [plus time zone].

-If you require urgent help that really can’t wait, please contact me via phone at [phone number].
+If you require urgent help that can’t wait, please contact me via phone at [phone number].